jebard/fastq-to-treat/README.md

 Copy the new .database file into /lread/dbs

 Check treats status

 10. systemctl status treat

 Stop the treat service

 11. sudo systemctl stop treat

-should show treat as stopped
+Should show treat as stopped

 12. sudo systemctl status treat

 Restart the treat service

 13. sudo systemctl start treat

 * NOTE:  this will start treat up and will take some time to load.

 To monitor the service

 14. sudo journalctl -f -u treat